juju/docs/src/en/config-vagrant.md

 If you want to use this environment for developing Juju Charms, you can do so with the aid of SSHuttle.
 SSHuttle is a slick tool for using SSH as a VPN.
-When used with the Juju Quickstart images, it means that you can have a completely disposable development environment, you can use your preferred editor, and access your charms locally.
+When used with the Juju Vagrant images, it means that you can have a completely disposable development environment, you can use your preferred editor, and access your charms locally.

-The Juju Quickstart uses 10.0.3.0/24 as the LXC network.
+The box uses 10.0.3.0/24 as the LXC network.
 To grant local access to that group, run:

     sshuttle -e 'ssh -o UserKnownHostsFile=/dev/null vagrant@localhost:2222'